IcaroPablo/pan-gama-academy/mongo-db-practice/README.md

 db.getCollection("carros").find({cor: "azul"}, {ano: 1})

 - Consult combining the selectors, in this case, shows all the documents in which the "ano" attribute is `>=` 2019 `and` `<=` 2021:
-//exibir todos os carros cujo ano é maior ou igual a 2019 e menor ou igual a 2021 db.getCollection("carros").find({ ano: { $gte: 2019 }, ano:{ $lte: 2021} })
+>_Exibir todos os carros cujo ano é maior ou igual a 2019 e menor ou igual a 2021_ db.getCollection("carros").find({ ano: { $gte: 2019 }, ano:{ $lte: 2021} })

 - Consult showing all the documents in the collection ordered by the "ano" attribute:
-//ordenar todos os carros por ano db.getCollection("carros").find().sort({ano: 1})
+>_Ordenar todos os carros da base de dados por ano_ db.getCollection("carros").find().sort({ano: 1})